 We’re going to route your emails through a separate email provider to fix the WordPress not sending email issue.

 To start, click the Let’s Get Started button in the Setup Wizard.

 On the next screen, you’ll see a list of available mailers that you can configure in WP Mail SMTP.

 Here’s a quick guide if you’re not sure what to pick here:

 - Small websites or testing: You can use Other SMTP for this.
 However, keep in mind that most SMTP servers have rate limits, so this could cause your WordPress emails to fail on a busy site.
 For an alternative option, SendLayer, Postmark, and Sendinblue all have free trial accounts.

 - Website sending a few emails a day: The Gmail mailer is a good option if you have a Google Workspace or Gmail account.
 It’ll allow you to send emails from any of your Gmail aliases in WordPress, which is handy if you want to use different Gmail aliases with different forms or plugins.
 Gmail and Google Workspace are a little bit more complicated to set up, though.

 - Medium to large websites: Websites that send transactional emails should consider a professional email provider like SendLayer, SMTP.com, or Sendinblue.

-If you’re not sure what to pick, SendLayer lets you send your first 500 emails for free.
+If you’re not sure what to pick, SendLayer lets you start sending emails for free.
 It also authenticates your domain name, rather than an individual email address, so you can send email from any address at your domain in WordPress.

 When you’ve chosen a mailer, jump to the documentation using the links below.
 The doc will help you set up a connection between your website and the mailer you chose in the Wizard.